jchiquet/quadrupenCRAN/cran-comments.md

-This resubmission
+This 2nd resubmission

-- corrects comma between keywords
+- corrects a comma between keywords
-- add reference in the description field
+- corrects arXiv spelling

 This submission corrects the following request from CRAN maintainers